BEJ9-Team1/Binar-Platinum/README.md

 PLEASEE READ MEEE

-I attach the ERD in below
+the postman collection is attached in this folder dont forget to have postmant environment with

-[You can Search ERD.PNG]
+{{token}} and {{host}}. cause the collection need those environment

-And i attach too the postman collection in this folder
+we have a staging server using http with host 128.199.246.107:3005